English & American Studies

-The current convenors of the strand are Professor Ron Bush and Dr Lloyd Pratt.
+The current convenor of the strand is Dr Lloyd Pratt.
 Members of the faculty with a special interest in this field include Dr Sally Bayley, Ms Jeri Johnson, Dr Andrew Klevan, Professor Hermione Lee, Professor Laura Marcus, Dr Michele Mendelssohn, and Dr Kirsten Shepherd-Barr.

 A. Literature, Contexts and Approaches (Core Course).

 The A Course is taught as a weekly seminar that runs over eight weeks in Michaelmas Term; it is designed to provide a solid foundation for advanced literary study.

 B. Bibliography, Theories of Text, History of the Book, Manuscript Studies.

 This is a range of lectures and seminars in each of the first two terms is designed to train students for advanced research.